rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/_index.md

 Windows Support for RKE2 Custom Clusters requires choosing Calico as the CNI.

 ### Launching Kubernetes on Existing Custom Nodes

+RKE2 provisioning also allows you to install custom clusters on pre-provisioned VMs or bare-metal nodes.

 If you want to reuse a node from a previous custom cluster, [clean the node]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/cleaning-cluster-nodes/) before using it in a cluster again.
 If you reuse a node that hasn't been cleaned, cluster provisioning may fail.